Access to China Articles

 Determine responsibility for maintaining this information.

-Ensure the Chinese plans contain the time to update any information needed for the Chinese market.
+Please ensure the Chinese plans allow sufficient time to update any necessary information for the Chinese market.

 18. Performance upgrades

-While recommendations have been written to improve website performance in China, many apply to improving website performance anywhere in the world.
+While recommendations have been written to improve website performance in China, many of these recommendations also apply to enhancing website performance globally.

 Please start by checking if your website is visible in China.